Gasman2014/KiCad-Diff/README.md

  brew install imagemagick --with-librsvg

 **Instructions**
+  *  Check that the paths to your SCM tools are correct (lines 32-34)
-Install plotPCB2.p in /usr/local/bin (or adjust path in lines 480/481 to suit).
-I could probably add this sort of stuff to a config file but I might wait for V2...
+  *  Install plotPCB2.py in /usr/local/bin (or adjust path in lines 480/481 to suit).
+  (I should probably add this sort of stuff to a config file but I might wait for V2...)

-Install imagemagick.
+  *  Install imagemagick.
-Run the main script and select a pair of versions in a source controlled repository from the GUI.
-Select a resolution.
+  *  Run the main script and select a pair of versions in a source controlled repository from the GUI.
+  *  Select a resolution.
+  *  Select which layers you wish to compare.

   The script should build a series of svg files and display the diff in a webpage.